volopasse/Ramblings-of-a-hackintosher/README.md

 # Install High Sierra on a hackintosh

-You've read it, this guide/repo will guide you on how to install High Sierra to your desktop computer (laptop could work too, I am not going to do that in this guide though sine Laptops aren't in the general level of ease hackintoshing wise).
+You've read it, this guide/repo will guide you on how to install High Sierra to your desktop computer (laptop could work too, I am not going to do that in this guide though since laptops aren't in the general level of difficulty hackintoshing wise).

 # Disclaimer